MrBooks36/PyCompyle/README.md

 ## Contributing

 Feel free to submit [issues](github.com/MrBooks36/PyPackager/issues) or pull requests if you find any bugs or have feature requests.
-If you find a import that is not detected create a [issue](github.com/MrBooks36/PyPackager/issues) with the tag `Oh shit I forgot what I called it I'll change this before I commit it`
+If you find a import that is not detected create a [issue](github.com/MrBooks36/PyPackager/issues) with the label `linked imports enhancement`

 ## License